spham395/05-Python-Programming/01_python_features/02_pydocs_pep8.md

   * No implementation details unless they relate to the use
   * Notice the gap in the multiline docstring?
     * On a multiline docstring, the first line is a short description.
 This should only be one line.
-    * Second line is left blank to visually seperate the summary form the rest of the desc.
+    * Second line is left blank to visually separate the summary from the rest of the description.
     * The following lines are used for additional details
 * **Comments** are used to explain what, why and how something is going on to other programmers.
 These are no different than C/C++ aside from syntax.